bunto/bunto/site/_docs/troubleshooting.md

 installed (again using `sudo` only if necessary):

 {% highlight bash %}
-sudo gem install -n /usr/local/bin jekyll
+sudo gem install -n /usr/local/bin bunto
 {% endhighlight %}

 Alternatively, Homebrew can be installed and used to set up Ruby.
 This can be